 In the United States, no comprehensive climate change legislation has been implemented at the federal level.
 However, following the U.S. Supreme Court finding that greenhouse gas ("GHG") emissions constitute a pollutant under the Clean Air Act (the "CAA"), the EPA has adopted regulations that, among other things, establish construction and operating permit reviews for emissions from certain large stationary sources, require the monitoring and annual reporting of GHG emissions from certain petroleum and natural gas system sources in the United States, and together with the Department of Transportation (the "DOT"), implement GHG emissions limits on vehicles manufactured for operation in the United States.
 The federal government has also increased regulation of methane from oil and gas facilities in recent years.
-For example, in 2016, the EPA issued regulations under NSPS OOOoa that require operators to reduce methane and VOC emissions from new, modified and reconstructed crude oil and natural gas wells and equipment located at natural gas production gathering and booster stations, gas processing plants and natural gas transmission compressor stations.
-In November 2021, the EPA proposed a rule to further reduce methane and VOC emissions from new and existing sources in the oil and natural gas sector.
-The proposed rule would establish standards of performance for sources that commence construction, modification or reconstruction after the date the proposed rule was published in the Federal Register and would establish emissions guidelines, which will inform state plans to establish standards for existing sources.
-The EPA issued a supplemental proposed rule in November 2022 to update, strengthen and expand its November 2021 proposed rule.
-The supplemental proposed rule would impose more stringent requirements on the oil and natural gas industry, and is expected to be finalized in 2023.
+For example, in 2016, the EPA issued regulations under NSPS OOOOa that require operators to reduce methane and VOC emissions from new, modified and reconstructed crude oil and natural gas wells and equipment located at natural gas production gathering and booster stations, gas processing plants and natural gas transmission compressor stations.
+In December 2023, the EPA announced finalized rules proposed a rule to further reduce methane and VOC emissions from new and existing sources in the oil and natural gas sector.
+The proposed rule would establishing more stringent standards of performance for sources that commence construction, modification or reconstruction after the date the proposed rule was published in the Federal Register and emissions guidelines to inform state plans to establish similar standards for existing sources.
 The BLM also issued a proposed rule in November 2022 to reduce the waste of natural gas from venting, flaring, and leaks during oil and gas production activities on federal and American Indian leases.
 If finalized, these increasingly stringent methane and VOC requirements on new facilities, or the application of new requirements to existing facilities, could result in additional restrictions on our operations and increased compliance costs, which could be significant.
-Additionally, the Inflation Reduction Act, recently passed by Congress and signed into law by President Biden in 2022, imposes several new requirements on oil and gas operators, including a fee for leaks or venting of methane, starting at \$900 per ton in 2024 and rising to \$1,500 per ton in and after 2026, from certain facilities.
+Additionally, the Inflation Reduction Act, adopted in 2022, imposes several new requirements on oil and gas operators, including a fee for leaks or venting of methane, starting at \$900 per ton in 2024 and rising to \$1,500 per ton in and after 2026, from certain facilities.
 The act also appropriates significant federal funding for renewable energy initiatives.
+In January 2024, EPA issued a proposed rule to implement the emissions charge with a proposed effective date in 2025 for reporting year 2024 emissions.
 These developments may make it harder for the oil and gas industry to attract capital.
 Given the long-term trend toward increasing regulation, we expect there will be additional future federal GHG regulations of the oil and gas industry.